-The Privacy and Personal Information Protection Act 1998 sets out our basic obligations to protect the information we collect about you.
-The Health Records and Information Privacy Act 2002 covers health information including information about disabilities.
+The NSW Government's privacy practices when collecting, storing, using and disclosing personal and health information are regulated by the Privacy and Personal Information Protection Act 1998 (NSW) and the Health Records and Information Privacy Act 2002 (NSW).
 These laws have privacy principles that tell us:

 - what information we can collect and how we collect it